-The application round for the academic year 2024-25 is open.
-Apply by October 3!
+The application round for the academic year 2024-25 ended on October 3.

 Purpose of the Grant Program

 The purpose of the grant is to enable awardees to carry out research projects at U.S. universities or research institutions and at the same time act as ambassadors for the Fulbright Finland Foundation programs, Finland, and their home institutions, sharing their culture and contributing to the relations between Finland and the U.S.

 The Fulbright–Technology Industries of Finland Grant Program aims to strengthen Finnish excellence and to promote the renewal of industry and commerce with a long-term goal in mind.
 In particular, this program aims to develop the multisectoral know-how of Finnish researchers and their abilities to apply top-level, need-based technology in different areas.
 For the applicant to be selected, their research topic should have a significant meaning for the renewal of technological fields and future competitiveness.